1984vc/website/content-src/notion/docs/founders-handbook/series-a-deck.md

 ---
-title: How to Structure Your Series A deck
+title: How to Structure Your Series A Deck
 notionId: 24582923-1d09-80ad-993e-c7f72ea46552
 createdAt: 2025-08-04T22:16:00.000Z
 weight: null
 draft: false
 description: ""
-Name: How to Structure Your Series A deck
+Name: How to Structure Your Series A Deck
 authors:
   - name: Samit Kalra
     link: https://www.linkedin.com/in/samit-kalra-a6179365/